Advanced

 tar xfz filename.tar -C destination

-Blink Shell provides far more utilities and here's a list: awk, cat, chflags, chksum, compress, cp, diff, du, ed, egrep, fgrep, find, gunzip, gzip, head, link-files, ln, ls, md5, mv, pwd, rm, rmdir, sed, sort, tail, tar, touch, uncompress, uniq, wc & xargs.
+Blink Shell provides far more utilities and here's a list: awk, bc, cat, chflags, chksum, compress, cp, diff, du, egrep, fgrep, find, gunzip, gzip, head, less, link-files, ln, ls, md5, mv, pwd, rm, rmdir, sed, sort, tail, tar, touch, uncompress, uniq, wc & xargs.

 Remote Transfer Tools